-- Bad network design (bottlenecks) - Bad use of network : feed with more than can go through - ... congestion 3 (bad congestion-control policies e.g. dropping the wrong packets, etc)
+- □ Bad network design (bottlenecks too much traffic for a router or a link) - □ Bad use of network: feed with more than can go through - □ ... congestion ⊕ (bad congestion-control policies e.g. dropping the wrong packets, etc)

 Two broad approaches towards congestion control